LeoVen/C-Macro-Collections/Documentation.md

 #### Returns

 1. `true` - If the element was successfully removed from the list.
-2. `false` - If the list is empty.
+2. `false` - If the condition evaluated to false, if the list is empty, or if the index is greater than or equal to the list `count`.

 #### Complexity